cnisidis/ADA_135/README.md

 ##### Phase A. Retrieve Data Sources

-This attempt in general turns to be more complicated than Part II, since the data are not always publically available and it is quite harsh to attain them.
+This part generally proves to be more complex than Part II, since the data are not always publicly available and obtaining them is quite difficult.
-On the other hand, the good part, is that most of the data we are looking for are accessible via different Networks, depending their localization and the foundation or affiliation handles them.
+On the other hand, the good news is that most of the data we seek are accessible through different Networks, depending on their location and the institution or organization that handles them.

 By setting and pushing simple queries with this [builder](http://eida.gein.noa.gr/fdsnws/dataselect/1/builder) we are capable to retrieve useful data from the NOA (National Observatory of Athens) or directly acquiring data through the FDSN[^1]